Jump in hiring fuels optimism for US economic recovery

 WASHINGTON (AP) — U.S. employers added a surprisingly robust 379,000 jobs last month in a sign the economy is strengthening as virus cases drop, vaccinations ramp up, Americans spend more and states ease business restrictions.

 The February gain marked a sharp pickup from the 166,000 jobs that were added in January and the loss of 306,000 in December.
-Yet it represents just a fraction of the roughly 9.5 million jobs that the economy must regain to return to pre-pandemic levels.
+Yet it represents just a fraction of the roughly 9.5 million that the economy must regain to get back to where it was before the crisis.

 Unemployment fell from 6.3% to 6.2%, the Labor Department reported Friday.
 That is down dramatically from 14.8% last April, just after the virus erupted in the United States.
 But it's well above the pre-pandemic rate of 3.5%.